-Antero Midstream Partners, as borrower (the "Borrower"), entered into a senior secured revolving credit facility (the "Credit Facility") with a consortium of banks on October 26, 2017.
-The Credit Facility includes fall away covenants and lower interest rates that are triggered if and when the Borrower elects to enter into an Investment Grade Period (as defined in the Credit Facility).
-The Credit Facility provides for borrowing under either the Eurodollar Rate or the Base Rate (as each term is defined in the Credit Facility).
+Antero Midstream Partners, as borrower (the "Borrower"), an indirect, wholly owned subsidiary of Antero Midstream Corporation, has a senior secured revolving credit facility with a consortium of banks.
+On October 26, 2021, we entered into an amended and restated senior secured revolving credit facility, the New Credit Facility.
+The New Credit Facility provides for borrowing under either Adjusted Term Secured Overnight Financing Rate ("SOFR") or the Base Rate (as each term is defined in the New Credit Facility).

-The Credit Facility has lender commitments of \$2.13 billion and matures on October 26, 2022.
-As of December 31, 2020, we had \$614 million of borrowings and no letters of credit outstanding under the Credit Facility.
+The New Credit Facility has lender commitments of \$1.25 billion and matures on October 26, 2026; provided that if on November 17, 2025 any of the 2026 Notes are outstanding, the New Credit Facility will mature on such date.
+As of December 31, 2021, we had \$547 million of borrowings and no letters of credit outstanding under the New Credit Facility.

-We have a choice of borrowing in Eurodollars or at the base rate.
-Principal amounts borrowed are payable on the maturity date with such borrowings bearing interest that is payable (i) with respect to base rate loans, quarterly and (ii) with respect to Eurodollar loans, the last day of each Interest Period (as defined below); provided that if any Interest Period for a Eurodollar loan exceeds three months, interest will be payable on the respective dates that fall every three months after the beginning of such Interest Period.
-Eurodollar loans bear interest at a rate per annum equal to the LIBOR Rate administered by the ICE Benchmark Administration for one, two, three, six or, if available to the lenders, twelve months (the "Interest Period") plus an applicable margin ranging from 125 to 225 basis points (subject to certain exceptions), depending on the leverage ratio then in effect.
-Base rate loans bear interest at a rate per annum equal to the greatest of (i) the agent bank's reference rate, (ii) the federal funds effective rate plus 50 basis points and (iii) the rate for one month Eurodollar loans plus 100 basis points, plus an applicable margin ranging from 25 to 125 basis points (subject to certain exceptions) depending on the leverage ratio then in effect.
+We have a choice of borrowing at Adjusted Term SOFR or at the base rate.
+Principal amounts borrowed are payable on the maturity date with such borrowings bearing interest that is payable (i) with respect to base rate loans, quarterly and (ii) with respect to SOFR Loans, the last day of each Interest Period (as defined below); provided that if any Interest Period for a SOFR Loan exceeds three months, interest will be payable on the respective dates that fall every three months after the beginning of such Interest Period.
+SORF Loans bear interest at a rate per annum equal to the rate for SOFR rate loans for three or six months (the "Interest Period") plus an applicable margin ranging from 150 to 250 basis points (subject to certain exceptions), depending on the leverage ratio then in effect.
+Base rate loans bear interest at a rate per annum equal to the greatest of (i) the agent bank's reference rate, (ii) the federal funds effective rate plus 50 basis points and (iii) the rate for one month SOFR Rate loans plus 100 basis points, plus an applicable margin ranging from 50 to 150 basis points (subject to certain exceptions) depending on the leverage ratio then in effect.

 The Credit Facility is guaranteed by our subsidiaries and is secured by mortgages on substantially all of Antero Midstream Partners' and its subsidiaries' properties.
-The Credit Facility contains restrictive covenants that may limit our ability to, among other things:
+The New Credit Facility contains restrictive covenants that may limit our ability to, among other things:

 - incur additional indebtedness;

 - sell assets;

 - make loans to others;

-- make investments:
+- make investments and acquisitions;

-- · enter into mergers;
+- enter into mergers;

-- · make certain restricted payments;
+- make certain restricted payments;

-- incur liens: and
+- · incur liens; and

 - engage in certain other transactions without the prior consent of the lenders.